Reshaping Women's History

 Voices of Nontraditional Women Historians

 Eighteen unstoppable women and the quest to become a scholar

 Reshaping Women's History presents autobiographical essays by eighteen accomplished scholar-activists who persevered through poverty or abuse, medical malpractice or family disownment, civil war or genocide.
-As they illuminate their own unique circumstances, the authors also address issues all-too-familiar to women in the academy: financial instability, the need for mentors, explaining gaps in résumés caused by outside events, and coping with gendered family demands, biases, and expectations.
+As they illuminate their own unique circumstances, the authors also address issues all too familiar to women in the academy: financial instability, the need for mentors, explaining gaps in resumes, and coping with gendered family demands, biases, and expectations.

 To order online:

 (800) 621-2736 (USA/Canada)

 Abraham Lincoln and Owen Lovejoy